grahampugh/JSS-API-instance-replicator/README.md

    You will be asked for a location to store xml data from the JSS API.
    If data already exists, then you'll be asked if you wish to archive it.
 Otherwise the folders will be created.

-3. You have three choices:
+3. You have four choices:

+    1) Create initial JSS API users (without passwords)
-    * Download config from a source/template JSS.
+    2) Download config from source/template JSS
-    * Upload config to destination JSS instance.
+    3) Upload config to destination JSS instance (no wipe)
-    * Create initial JSS API users (without passwords).
+    4) Wipe destination JSS instance and upload config
+    q) Quit!

-The third option creates the API users, requiring access to XML files that have previously been generated.
+The first option creates the API users, requiring access to XML files that have previously been generated.

 ### TO DO